 Many hospitals have adopted an Incident Command System that is known as the Hospital Incident Command System or HICS.
 Under HICS, the Operations function will be responsible for patient decontamination.
 For this reason, First Receivers at the Operations Level will normally report to the Operations Chief or their designated supervisor.
-A chart of HICS is provided below.
+A chart of HICS is provided on the next page.